 Corn: An Essential Part of a Pig’s Diet

 Pigs, including potbellied pigs, can eat all parts of the corn plant, including the grain, stalk, cob, and leaves.
 Corn is often dried and fed to pigs as part of their base feed routine because it’s high in calories and can fatten up pigs faster than other foods.
 Corn is a very healthy part of a pig’s diet.
-Cooked corn is also good for pigs and can help to decrease how much pigs eat by as much as 6% because it makes the corn easier for pigs to digest than raw, dried corn.
+Cooked corn is also good for pigs and can help decrease how much pigs eat by as much as 6% because it makes it easier for pigs to digest than raw, dried corn.

 Corn is an excellent energy source for pigs and is widely available as commercial pig food.
 Corn and soybeans are usually the two main ingredients in pig feed.
 You don’t have to buy it, though.
 Pigs will also do well on the leaves and cobs we humans discard.
 Studies indicate that feeding the whole cob to your pig can improve its “digestive physiology and growth performance.”

 Pigs average 1.7 to 2.0 pounds of corn a day until they finish.
 Corn offers many essential vitamins and nutrients, including folate, thiamin, phosphorus, Vitamin C, and magnesium.

 Can Pigs Eat Kale?

 Kale is very healthy for pigs to eat.
 Pigs can consume the stems and leaves, but not the roots.
 Kale is safe to eat either fresh or wilted, although most hogs prefer fresh, crunchy leaves.
 Never feed your pigs frozen kale.
 Kale is packed with vitamins and nutrients.
 It also contains fiber, antioxidants, and calcium, making it a healthy choice for all types of pigs, including pot-bellied and mini pigs.